Contents

 CO2 Gadget configuration

-The Gadget CO2 meter is very easy to configure via the on-screen menu or the serial port (and soon the website).
+The Gadget CO2 meter is very easy to configure via its on-screen menu, web page or serial port.

 On-screen menu